Gestational diabetes mellitus (GDM) needs to be monitored. This can be done with glucose monitoring and ketone testing.

 Things like eating and exercising cause changes in glucose levels.
 Also, the hormones released by the placenta cause levels to rise throughout pregnancy.
 Glucose levels are monitored using a glucose monitoring kit.

-To obtain the drop of blood, you may use:
+A drop of blood is needed for testing.
+To get the drop of blood, a woman may use:

-The drop of blood is applied to a chemically treated test strip.
-Some strips are read visually, meaning that you compare your strip against a color chart provided to determine glucose level.
-But more often, you will use a glucose meter—a device that reads the test strip and gives you a digital number value—to interpret your results.
+The drop of blood is put on a test strip.
+A woman may need to compare the strip to a color chart to find out the level.
+A glucose meter is more common.
+It is a device that reads the test strip and shows a digital result.

-You may be asked to test your urine for ketones.
-Ketones are produced when your body breaks down fat, instead of carbohydrates, for energy.
-Large amounts of ketones in the body can lead to a condition called ketoacidosis, which can be harmful to both you and your developing baby.
+A woman's urine may need to be tested for ketones.
+These are made when the body breaks down fat instead of carbohydrates for energy.
+Large amounts of ketones can lead to a problem called ketoacidosis.
+It can harm the woman and the growing baby.

-When testing for ketones, it is important that you follow the directions carefully and exactly.
-The kit provides you with individual-use chemically treated strips.
-Pass the strip through the stream of urine or place it in a container of urine.
-Compare the strip against a color chart provided to determine if ketones are present.
+A ketone kit has individual-use strips.
+A woman passes the strip through the stream of urine or places it in a cup of urine.
+The strip is compared against a color chart to find out if ketones are in the urine.

 The test is done in the morning before breakfast and when glucose test results are high.
 The results will need to be written down and shared with the healthcare provider.
 It will help guide treatment.

 American College of Obstetricians and Gynecologists Committee on Practice Bulletins—Obstetrics.
 Practice Bulletin No. 190: Gestational Diabetes Mellitus.
 Obstet Gynecol.
 2018 Feb;131(2):e49-e64.

 Gestational diabetes.
 American Diabetes Association website.
 Available at: https://www.diabetes.org/diabetes/gestational-diabetes.
 Accessed January 14, 2020.